emberlondon/emberlondon.github.io/speaker-guidelines.md

 - Your talk should be **5–20 minutes** long
 - 5 minute talks are very welcome
 - Each slot is 30 minutes max, including Q&A
-- Avoid content which may make people uncomfortable Particularly jokes with sexual connotations
+- Avoid content which may make people uncomfortable.
+  Particularly jokes with sexual connotations
   (if in doubt, please ask)
 - By default, we assume that you will be using your own laptop.
 Please let us